Logo

 Estonia’s corporate income tax system mirrors the Personal Income Tax rate increase in 2025.

-- The lower rate of 14% on regular dividends for corporate shareholders of Estonian companies will be abolished.
+• The lower rate of 14% on regular dividends for corporate shareholders of Estonian companies is abolished.

-- Starting January 1, 2025, all distributed dividends will be subject to the new standard rate of 22%.
+• Starting January 1, 2025, all distributed dividends are subject to the standard rate of 22%.

 VAT Rates

-Value-Added Tax (VAT) will also increase in 2025.
-You may need to adjust your prices to accommodate the new VAT rates and update accounting systems to reflect these changes.
+Value-Added Tax (VAT) has also increased in 2025.
+You need to adjust your prices to accommodate the new VAT rates and update accounting systems to reflect these changes.

-- On 1 January 2025, a 13% VAT reduced rate will be applied to accommodation services such as hotels, Airbnb, and Booking.com, replacing the current 9% rate.
+• From 1 January 2025, a 13% VAT reduced rate is applied to accommodation services such as hotels, Airbnb, and Booking.com, replacing the previous 9% rate.

-- The 5% VAT reduced rate for certain media publications will be abolished on 1 January 2025.
+• The 5% VAT reduced rate for certain media publications was abolished on 1 January 2025.

 Daily Allowances Increase

-Daily allowances for business trips abroad and within Estonia will increase to align with rising costs.
-The maximum compensation for using personal cars for work will be increased significantly.
+Daily allowances for business trips abroad and within Estonia have increased to align with rising costs.
+The maximum compensation for using personal cars for work has been increased significantly.

-- The maximum rate for foreign trips will be 75 euros instead of 50 euros.
+• The maximum rate for foreign trips is 75 euros instead of the previous 50 euros.
 It can be paid for up to 15 days per month.
-For additional days, the maximum rate will be 40 euros instead of 32 euros.
+For additional days, the maximum rate is 40 euros.

-- The maximum compensation for personal car use will be increased to 50 cents per kilometre but not more than 550 euros per month.
+• The maximum compensation for personal car use is 50 cents per kilometre, but not more than 550 euros per month.

 Personal Tax Rates 2025